Annelien Van Wauwe

 Annelien Van Wauwe (born 1987) is a Belgian clarinetist who performs internationally as a soloist.
-She was educated by Sabine Meyer and other internationally known teachers.
+She studied with Sabine Meyer and other internationally known teachers.
 She has won numerous international competitions and performs with top international orchestras and as a sought-after soloist at international festivals, but is also active in chamber music with her own ensemble.
 Several works have been composed especially for her.

 She is also a principal teacher for historical and modern clarinet at the Royal Conservatory Antwerp.
 She lives in Mechelen, Belgien.

 Education

 Van Wauwe was born in Hamme, Belgium.
 She began playing the clarinet at the age of 8.
 After completing secondary school in 2004, she began her training as a professional clarinetist at the Musikhochschule Lübeck with Sabine Meyer at the age of 17.
 After graduating there, she continued her education at the Paris Conservatory for music and dance with Pascal Moraguès in 2009 and from January 2010 at the Accademia di Santa Cecilia in Rome with Alessandro Carbonare and then at the Hochschule für Musik Hanns Eisler Berlin with Ralf Forster, solo-clarinetist of Konzerthausorchester Berlin and Wenzel Fuchs and completed a master class in Los Angeles with Yehuda Gilad.
 In the field of historical performance practice, she studied classical clarinet at the Paris Conservatory with Eric Hoeprich and at the Musikhochschule Trossingen with Ernst Schlader.
 Her studies have been supported by numerous grants from Belgian and foreign foundations and societies.

 During her education Annelien van Wauwe played in the Junge Belgische Philhamonie, the Jeugd en Muziekorkest Antwerp, the Niederländisches Jugendorchester, the Orchestre de Paris under Christoph Eschenbach and 2010 as principal clarinetist in the Gustav Mahler Jugendorchester under Herbert Blomstedt.

 In 2018, she was appointed lecturer for historical and modern clarinet at the Royal Conservatory of Antwerp (part of the Artesis Hogeschool Antwerpen).